BreedsWellness

 How Does Dog DNA Testing Work?

 A dog DNA test is easier than you might think.
-All you have to do with at-home dog DNA tests is order the test online, take a simple cheek swab from your dog, place the swab in the provided container, and mail it back in a prepaid envelope.
+All you have to do with at-home dog DNA tests is order the test online.
+Then, you take a simple cheek swab from your dog, place the swab in the provided container, and mail it back in a prepaid envelope.

 What’s The Best Dog DNA Test?

-We’ve reviewed several dog DNA tests currently on the market and give you detailed information about what you can learn from each one.
+I’ve reviewed several dog DNA tests and give you detailed information about what you can learn from each one.
 All of these are at-home cheek-swab tests, but the type and depth of results you’ll receive can vary.

-Embark DNA is a comprehensive dog DNA test that screens for breed identification, 35+ physical traits, ancestry, geographic origin, and genetic disease risk (for 230 known canine genetic health problems).
-It also has a relative finder that lists dogs in their database related to yours.
+Our choice for the best dog DNA test kit, Embark Dog DNA Breed + Health test, is a comprehensive dog DNA test that screens for breed identification, 55+ physical traits, ancestry, geographic origin, and the health risks of developing certain genetic diseases (for 270 known canine genetic health problems).
+It also includes an adult weight predictor and a relative finder that lists dogs in their database that are related to yours.
 Your test results include a detailed vet report to help you and your veterinarian plan the best care for your dog.
 Embark stands out from the pack because it identifies twice as many genetic markers as most other companies and has a research-grade DNA genotyping platform.

 We also like that Embark contributes funding and genetic testing to animal shelters in the U.S. and Nepal.
+It is also the official dog DNA test of the Westminster Kennel Club. eGift cards are available in $25 increments, from $50-200, allowing your loved ones to choose the Embark kit that best fits their needs and budget.
 The downside?
-Embark’s dog DNA test cost is higher than competitors, but the results outweigh the higher price.
-It is also the official dog DNA test of the Westminster Kennel Club. eGift cards are available in $25 increments, from $50-200, allowing your loved ones to choose the Embark kit that best fits their needs and budget.
+The Embark dog DNA breed + health test cost is higher than that of its competitors.
+However, we believe that the accurate results outweigh the higher price.
+You also have the option of purchasing a less-expensive breed ID test, but it doesn’t identify genetic health markers.

 Personal Experience

-I tested my rescue dog, Sally, with an Embark DNA test.
+I tested my rescue dog, Sally, with an Embark dog DNA test.
 Her results said she was 47.5% Coonhound, 24.5% Mastiff, 14.2% Labrador Retriever, and 13.8% German Shepherd.
 I loved being able to read more about her breed makeup, including breed descriptions and behaviors.
-Embark goes above and beyond with the detail it provides in its reports, giving information about related breeds to the breeds that make up Sally.
+Embark goes above and beyond with the details it provides in its reports, giving information about breeds related to Sally’s breed makeup.

 ProsCons